sgfernandes/Loadshift/README.md

 # Baseline degradation

-Grid Services NRE Detection – Load Shift
+Grid Services Load Shift Baseline Degradation Analysis Methodology
-Analysis Methodology

 The first script, ‘0.
 Load Packages’ lists all the packages required for the analysis.
 Please install any that are not already available on your system.
 The items below provide details on all other scripts used in the analysis.